Concurrent Disorders - 252

 • Understand concurrent disorders and their impact on individuals and families.

-• Gain an understanding of treatment modalities utilized in treating concurrent disorders.
+• Gain an understanding of treatment planning and case management for concurrent disorders.

 • Nonviolent Crisis Intervention Training (NVCI)